alirezamirian/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 fail!
 Here's a few:

 - The initial [`cy.visit()`](/api/commands/visit) could respond with something other than success.
-Or, the mounted component may be incorrectly imported.
+- The mounted component could be incorrectly imported into the spec file.
 - Any of the [`cy.get()`](/api/commands/get) commands could fail to find their elements in the DOM.
 - The element we want to [`.click()`](/api/commands/click) on could be covered